JLarumbe/weather-app/README.md

 - Express: Web framework for building the RESTful API and handling routes.
 - Axios: Promise-based HTTP client for making requests to external APIs.
 - Nodemon: Development dependency for automatically restarting the server during development.
-- dotenv: Dependency for loading environment variables from a .env file.
+- Dotenv: Dependency for loading environment variables from a .env file.
 ## Frontend
 - HTML: Markup language for structuring the web pages.
 - CSS: Stylesheet language for styling the HTML elements.
 - JavaScript: Programming language for implementing interactive features.
 - React.js: JavaScript library for building user interfaces.
+- BootStrap: Front-end development framework for the creation of responsive websites.

 # Getting Started
 1. Clone the Repository: Clone this repository to your local machine using `git clone`.